SuperIsaai/Project-Spook-OGFN/README.md

 # Project-Spook-OGFN
 OGFN
-Owner quote Tickle my nuts
+Owner quote is Tickle my nuts
 DOWNLOAD IT FOR SIKDDING